fabiopicchi/ignjam-2016/assets/audio/README.md

-Music files, MP3 format, should be placed in this folder.
+Music and sound files, WAV and OGG format or MP3 format when targeting flash, should be placed in this folder.
 They can be organized in sub-folders if necessary.